The Soul Dam

 Execution meant being routed like everyone else.

-Being reduced to weight.
+Being reduced to weight and procedure.

 "You are being returned," AU replied.